dhis2/dhis2-docs/user/configure-programs-in-the-maintenance-app.md

   1. In the list of **Available program tracked entity attributes**, double-click the attributes you want to assign to the program.

-  2. (Opptional) For each assigned attribute, add additional settings:
+  2. (Optional) For each assigned attribute, add additional settings:
 <table>
         <colgroup>
             <col style="width: 50%" />